-Typically a reservoir remains isolated until satisfactory laboratory test results are received.
-This testing process can take up to 3 days.
+Typically, a reservoir remains isolated until satisfactory laboratory test results are received.
+This testing process can take up to three days.
 Due to operational constraints, some of the Naramata reservoirs cannot be removed from service for the time required for the laboratory to process the samples.
 The Interior Health Authority was consulted on this issue and it was decided that an Information Notice be issued.
-This Notice provides the opportunity for the targeted demographic to make an informed decision regarding the steps they wish to take to safeguard their health.
-In addition, this Notice prevents the need for any planned service interruptions to residences.
+This Notice provides the opportunity for people that are seeking additional protection (such as those with health concerns) to make an informed decision regarding the steps they wish to take to safeguard their health.
+In addition, this Notice prevents the need for any planned water service interruptions to residences.
 The RDOS would like to encourage all customers to conserve water during this time.